 So before any of your efforts can succeed, you need to tap into your local community and find those women that may want to challenge themselves to a race, but never knew they could or would like it.

-These strategies are understood forwards, but are implemented backwards.
+These strategies are understood forwards but are implemented backward.

 Think about it.

 You need to organize your races to be more appealing towards women by having categories and classes aimed towards women (strategy #3).